Straight to the Point

 Test 3: Searing and Pressure Cooking

-The test: To test how well the Instant Pots could sear and pressure cook, I made five batches of this recipe for chunky beef chili.
-I documented the sear on the beef from each model and timed how long each machine took to pressurize.
-I tasted each sample (and enlisted the help of four other tasters) to evaluate the tenderness of the meat and overall flavor of each chili.
-One Instant Pot model, the Duo Pro, has a special inner pot that can be used on the stovetop, so I used this pot directly on the burner over medium-high heat to sear the beef.
-With the other four models, I used their sauté modes.
+The test: To test how well the Instant Pots could sear and pressure cook, we made five batches of this recipe for chunky beef chili.
+We documented the sear on the beef from each model and timed how long each machine took to pressurize.
+We tasted each sample (enlisting the help of four tasters) to evaluate the tenderness of the meat and overall flavor of each chili.
+One Instant Pot model, the Duo Pro, has a special inner pot that can be used on the stovetop, so we used this pot directly on the burner over medium-high heat to sear the beef.
+With the other four models, we used their sauté modes.

 Test 4: User Experience

 Another common frustration is about how the inner pot spins uncontrollably while sautéing.
-I took note of this behavior while searing the meat and sautéing the onions for the chili test mentioned above.
+We took note of this behavior while searing the meat and sautéing the onions for the chili test mentioned above.

 Intuitive design is also a heavy hitter in affecting user experience.
 The control panels on each model vary; some use buttons while others have dials for navigating options.
 Each model gives (or withholds) information about what’s happening inside the pot through different status indicators.